twitchscience/spade/README.md

 Replay can also publish to Kinesis streams, but consumers must be aware that replays are possible.

-(N.B. this has passed in integration tests but *has not been used in prod yet*.
-Exercise the appropriate level of caution.)

 To run in replay mode:

 1. Deploy a Spark cluster where each worker node has Spade installed.
 Spade should be